No momento, esta página está disponível apenas em inglês.

 Any employee, contractor, or third party can contact New Relic’s Chief Legal Officer by emailing legal@newrelic.com.

-In addition, to ensure that compliance is maintained throughout the company, New Relic’s Board of Directors (the “Board”) must exercise its judgment in the best interest of New Relic and its stockholders, while continually reviewing and assessing the adequacy of its policies, controls, and guidelines.
-New Relic’s Board has set up a Nominating and Corporate Governance Committee, which in part oversees all aspects of the company’s corporate governance functions and reports any findings back to the full Board.
+In addition, to ensure that compliance is maintained throughout the company, New Relic’s Board of Directors (the “Board”) must exercise its judgment in the best interest of New Relic, while continually reviewing and assessing the adequacy of its policies, controls, and guidelines.

-New Relic has zero tolerance to inaction in relation slavery and human trafficking.
+New Relic has zero tolerance to inaction in relation to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with New Relic’s values, New Relic has in place mechanisms for our employees, suppliers, and third parties to ask questions or to report concerns about possible violations of New Relic’s policies and applicable laws, including those related to modern slavery.
+These feedback mechanisms also enable us to assess the effectiveness of our actions to address modern slavery risks in our operations and supply chains.

 Consultation